 One of the driving forces behind Count Munster’s decision to establish a golf course at Piltdown in 1904 was his wife, Lady Muriel Hay, who loved the game and was herself the daughter of a Scottish golfing family.
 Ladies were full members of the club from the start with the section being strengthened greatly by the arrival in 1907 of Lady Margaret Hamilton Russell, the outstanding golfer of her day and three time British Ladies’ Champion.

-We take great pride in the work we do to encourage women of all ages to take up the game and are able to provide high quality coaching in our thriving Academy, backed up with a variety of specifically targeted events, such as our very successful summer ‘Nine and Wine’ competitions and winter ‘G&T’s’ (Golf and Tea, no gin involved sadly!).
-There are also group clinics available and member support for beginners when they are ready to go out onto the course.
+We take great pride in the work we do to encourage women of all ages to take up the game and are able to provide a clear pathway for anyone wanting to get started in golf, with a beginners' programme and high quality coaching in our thriving Academy, backed up with a variety of specifically targeted events, such as our very successful summer ‘Nine and Wine’ competitions and winter ‘G&T’s’ (Golf and Tea, no gin involved sadly!).

 We’d love to hear from you.